neo4j-product-examples/aura-graph-analytics/supply_chain/README.md

-# Identifying Bottlenecks using Neo4j Aura Graph Analytics
+# Identifying Bottlenecks in a Supply Chain
 In this quick start you will:

 - Learn how to load data into AuraDB